boeingbismuth/week-1/Lab/Lab1-1/Readme.md

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: Comparing adjacent pairs of objects in the array.

 2. What if two numbers equal, what will happen?

-Answer:
+Answer: Nothing. bbbbb

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: 27 times.

 4. Why we need flag variable ?

-Answer:
+Answer: Beacuse every number are sorted and go out from the while loop.

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer: Faster becuase BigO will change from O(n^2) to O(n).